tmcphillips/openrefine-provenance/openrefine data and project model.md

 -   The **Extract Operation History** dialog displays a list of all history entries along with a checkbox for each history entry that was created by a generalizable process.
 History entries not created by generalizable processes are grayed out and do not have a checkbox associated with them, and thus cannot be extracted through this dialog.

-- Checking the box next to a history entry causes the value of the operation property of the history entry to be included in a list of JSON objects in the right panel of the dialog that can be copied by the user and applied as a *recipe* in another project.
+- Checking the box next to a history entry causes the value of the *operation* property of the history entry to be included in a JSON list in the right panel of the dialog that can be copied by the user and applied as a *recipe* in another project.